Dads

 Need help to support your partner breastfeeding?

-• Learn the breastfeeding basics.
+Join them for a breastfeeding class .
+Learn the breastfeeding basics .
 At first, your baby eats about every two to three hours.
 In between those feedings, make sure you get some skin-to-skin togetherness, too.
 This can help you bond with baby.
+Offer encouragement and kind words.
+Tell your partner you’re proud of them.
+Pick up their favorite meal, and limit visitors so that they can rest and focus on breastfeeding.

-See more breastfeeding tips on WIC.
+See more breastfeeding tips on WIC

 Don’t forget to take care of yourself.